-14. Combine grey with bright and bold colours
+21. Combine grey with bright colors and bold pattern

-16. Opt for complementary shades of the same colour
+23. Opt for complementary shades of the same color

-Using various, complementary shades of the same colour is an easy way to add interest to a space without overdoing it and, in turn, detracting from the simplicity of your desired scheme.
+Using various, complementary shades of the same color is an easy way to add interest to a space without overdoing it and, in turn, detracting from the simplicity of your desired scheme.

 The key to achieving this look effectively is opting for shades of the same hue and pairing with simple furniture if you're determined to have a delicate scheme.

-17. Inject colour into a simple grey scheme
+24. Inject color into a simple grey scheme

-If you like the chic simplicity of grey, but also the idea of a bit more colour, opting for furniture in a brighter shade is an easy compromise.
+If you like the chic simplicity of grey hallway ideas, but also the idea of a bit more color, opting for furniture in a brighter shade is an easy compromise.
 After all, furniture can be replaced more easily if you get tired of your use of a brighter shade.

 If you've already got suitable hallway furniture, ask yourself whether a coat of paint could be all you need to brighten up a grey scheme.
 Our guide to how to paint furniture will talk you through, step-by-step.

-18. Opt to paint panelling in a grey tone
+25. Opt to paint paneling in a grey tone

 Create a focal point in your grey hallway with the addition of a stylish gallery wall.
 Keep things simple with minimalist prints and black picture frames or go all-out with bold prints and equally bright fittings, the choice is yours.

-Using grey at the darkest end of the colour spectrum will give you a contemporary style hallway that suits both period and modern homes.
-How to get it right?
+Using grey at the darkest end of the color spectrum will give you a contemporary style hallway that suits both period and modern homes.
+How to get dark and dramatic rooms right?
 Avoid a formal look (fitted carpets, gilt mirror frames, smart furniture) and instead embrace upcycled furniture, boho-style rugs and wall-hangings.